eduardstan/al-folio/_pages/about.md

 * Member of the [National Group of Scientific Computing - GNCS](https://www.altamatematica.it/gncs/) (*Gruppo Nazionale per il Calcolo Scientifico*, in italian)
 * Deputy coordinator of the [Association of Doctoral Students and PhDs in Italy - ADI](http://www.dottorato.it) (*Associazione Dottorandi e Dottori di Ricerca in Italia*, in italian) of Ferrara
 * PhD Students' Representative of the Department of Mathematics and Computer Science at the [University of Ferrara](http://www.unife.it)
+* Member of the [Artificial Intelligence in Romania](https://www.airomania.eu/) community

 #### past
 * MSc Degree in Computer Science at the [University of Udine](http://www.uniud.it)